JingyiBian612/Geant4DNA_v11.3.0_temppH/README.rst

 =====
 Geant4: A Simulation Toolkit
+Note: This is a research-driven modification of the Geant4DNA v11.3.0 release, including additional features for temperature- and pH- dependent radiation chemistry simulation.
 =====

 Geant4 is a toolkit for the simulation of the passage of particles through matter.